 Visit The Cupcake Bakery after your shopping spree – it’s a popular Cupcake bakery with freshly baked cupcakes in different flavors, from mint chocolate, lemon cheese, strawberry yogurt to carrot.

 Darlinghurst Road, Kings Cross

 What was once a shady neighborhood has turned itself to a range of small bars, art galleries, and respected theaters that making the exploration of the district full of surprises!
 It is an exciting area for the kooky and wicked.
-Along the Darlinghurst Road, there are tattoo parlors, nightclubs, lottery stores, old videotape rental place, and adult stores.
+Along the Darlinghurst Road, there are tattoo parlors, nightclubs, lottery stores, old videotape rental places, and adult stores.
 One night we were walking along the street, and we headed to a burger place while later we found that there was a tranny bingo to get free drinks!

 Dixon Street, Haymarket

 Sydney’s Dixon Street is a funky Asian town (a.k.a.
 China Town) that was like Taipei’s night market or Hong Kong’s Woman’s Street.
 Here, bilingual street signs are up in Chinese and English.
-Hong Kong Diners, Asia Food Court, Chinese Hot Pot, Karaoke Lounge, Foot Massage, Nail parlors, Chinese Supermarket with all sort of dried seafood and Chinese sauces and condiments could be found in the area.
+Hong Kong Diners, Asia Food Court, Chinese Hot Pot, Karaoke Lounge, Foot Massage, Nail parlors, Chinese Supermarket with all sorts of dried seafood, and Chinese sauces and condiments could be found in the area.
 The Taiwanese dessert and Thai food were exceptional, and it gets better during the weekends where food stalls are set up with Asian novelty snacks, small bites, and souvenirs, the funniest thing to me was the long queue outside the “Emporer’s puff”… selling Hong Kong-style egg waffles.